-The following table sets forth the reconciliation of our gross reserves as at December 31, 2021, using forecast price and cost estimates derived from the GLJ Report.
-Gross reserves as at December 31, 2021 and as at December 31, 2020 include working interest reserves before royalties payable and without including gross royalties receivable.
+The following table sets forth the reconciliation of our gross reserves as at December 31, 2022, using forecast price and cost estimates derived from the GLJ Report.
+Gross reserves as at December 31, 2022 and as at December 31, 2021 include working interest reserves before royalties payable and without including gross royalties receivable.
 Key highlights include:

-- The acquisition of the Kakwa asset through the Business Combination nearly doubled reserves in the total proved and total proved plus probable categories. - Total crude oil and NGLs have increased from 23 per cent of total proved plus probable reserve volumes at December 31, 2020, to 35 per cent at December 31, 2021 as a result of the Business Combination. - The disposition of ARC's Pembina asset resulted in the Company no longer holding any reserves for Light Crude Oil and Medium Crude Oil. - Continued strong well performance across ARC's Montney assets drove positive total proved and proved plus probable technical revisions in the Shale Gas and NGL categories. - Development in the Greater Dawson, Sunrise, and Kakwa areas resulted in positive extensions and improved recovery reserve additions in all categories. - Economic factors had a minor, positive impact to total reserves.
-Less than one per cent of total proved and total proved plus probable volumes were added due to improved forecast pricing for both crude oil and natural gas.
+- Continued strong well performance across ARC's Montney assets drove positive total proved and proved plus probable technical revisions in the Shale Gas and NGLs categories. - Kakwa's proved producing reserves realized positive technical revisions as a result of improved well performance, driven by increasing interwell spacing. - Development in the Greater Dawson, Sunrise, Ante Creek, and Kakwa areas resulted in positive extensions and improved recovery reserve additions in all categories. - Economic factors had a minor, positive impact to total reserves.
+Less than one per cent of total proved and total proved plus probable reserves were added due to improved forecast pricing for both crude oil and natural gas.